giantswarm/docs/src/content/general/architecture/on-premises/index.md

 * Core infrastructure services
 * Infrastructure monitoring (used by Giant Swarm)
-* workload clusters running your application workloads
+* Workload clusters running your application workloads

 All of these are geared towards enabling you to run multiple projects independently and consistently in your data centers.